-- The representing engineer gets a copy of all e-mails which are sent from the CM system to the represented engineer's e-mail address. - Another option is added to the ticket list enabling the representing engineer to view the tickets of the represented engineer in the ticket list as if they were his tickets.
+- 1. An engineer writes an e-mail using the Rich Text Editor: the representation rule is applied and the representing engineer receives a copy of the e-mail.
+The representation functionality checks if a representation rule is active for the respective e-mail.
+If a representation rule is active for a certain e-mail address, an e-mail sent from the Rich Text Editor is sent to this e-mail address as well as to the representing engineer of the person with this e-mail address.
+Please consider this in case in your system persons are registered as contacts as well as engineers! - 2.
+An e-mail is sent automatically from the CM system: it depends on the specific configuration of the CM system which engineers receive a copy of the e-mail.
+It might be implemented that the representing engineer of the engineer with the respective e-mail address gets a copy, but this is not mandatory.
+Please ask your ConSol CM administrator about the specific behavior of your CM system! - Another option is added to the ticket list enabling the representing engineer to view the tickets of the represented engineer in the ticket list as if they were his tickets.
 But the representing engineer can still only see the tickets which are accessible to him due to his permissions.
-If the representing engineer has no read permissions for a certain queue, he still cannot see those tickets, even if he is representing an engineer with read permissions for this queue (see Per-missions).
+If the representing engineer has no read permissions for a certain queue, he still cannot see those tickets, even if he is representing an engineer with read permissions for this queue (see Permissions).
 This is why only engineers with similar roles (i.e., similar permissions) should be representing each other.